Fourth of July injuries: A little pep talk

 Barbecues will be working overtime.
 Baseballs and footballs will be soaring through the air.
 Parades will be winding their way through city streets.
 Fireworks will be lighting up the night skies across the country.
-Yes, the Fourth of July (aka Independence Day) is one of the most favorite holidays of Americans, and one of the liveliest.
-Many a nurse will no doubt attest to that, but from a totally different perspective—that of a frontline healthcare professional who has taken care of individuals who have been a bit too lively on the Fourth of July, or who have been downright careless.
+Yes, the Fourth of July (aka Independence Day) is one of the liveliest and most beloved of American holidays.
+Many nurses will no doubt attest to that, but from a totally different perspective—that of a frontline healthcare professional who has taken care of individuals who have been a bit too lively, or downright careless, on the Fourth of July.

 Of course there will still be the usual range of injuries and illnesses that appear on any given day, but nurses can expect to see a host of ailments that are specifically related to the festivities and gatherings that take place on this auspicious holiday.
 These injuries are more than likely going to fall into one of two categories: fireworks-related or “weekend warrior.”